-There will be two application rounds per year.
+There are two application rounds per year.

-For example our funds could support:
+For example, our funds could support:

 - Funding a strategic summit with potential partners including media, NGOs Foundations and Campaigners, to identify target audiences and brainstorm how best to use the film to augment existing campaign strategies.

 - The development and production of school curriculum packs.

 - Support for design and build of innovative online tools to enhance audience engagement.